Puppeteer Page Load navigation waiting example

 node test.js

-How to search and submit a form in puppeteer
+How to Search and Submit a Form in Puppeteer

-We have an amazon.in the website, Right click on the browser.
-First, find out below the selectors For the search box class twotabsearchtextbox Submit button has nav-search-submit-button
+Find CSS Selector details of a webpage We have an amazon.in the website, Right click on the browser.
+First, find out below the selectors

 The following are steps to submit a form.

-• Launch the browser using puppeteer.launch()
+• Launch the browser using puppeteer.launch().

 • To emulate the typing in the text box, First, select the textbox using selectors. id selector used by appending # to selector and type to text